top of page

 • Clear, firm, and compassionate limits

-Your learning will be guided by a thoughtful blending of the following child development theories.
-Our goal is to efficiently give you a good handle on the foundational principles these theories offer, so that you can focus on incorporating these ideas into your everyday life with infants and toddlers.
+Your learning will be guided by a thoughtful blending of child development theory.
+Our goal is to efficiently give you a good handle on the foundational theory, so that you can focus on incorporating these ideas into your everyday life with infants and toddlers.

 Students will receive a Respectful Caregiving certificate upon course completion.
 For more information about course certification, please see the FAQ.